 In the past many FIs utilized a tabbed approach where users opted in but MX is driving more deployments where all users are pre-loaded, enabling them to immediately start using data-driven money management.
 This takes adoption off the table as a worry since everyone can immediately use DMM.

-The number of users seeing MACU's DMM solution increased by 600 percent in the move from a tabbed approach to a full integration.
+The number of users seeing their DMM solution increased by 600 percent in the move from a tabbed approach to a full integration.
 The number of external accounts being added daily more than doubled.
-As users add more external accounts there is a greater opportunity for MACU to cross-sell financial products, extending better offers to its members.
+As users add more external accounts there is a greater opportunity to cross-sell financial products, extending better offers to members.